adowlin/project-1-dungeons-dragons/README.md

 - Contact page: allows users to send any questions they might have to the site owners.

-- Responsive: this website was developed with a "mobile-first" practise, allowing it to be responsive on all device sizes.
+- Responsive: this website was developed with a "mobile-first" practice, allowing it to be responsive on all device sizes.

-- Interactive elements: buttons and icons are desinged to elicit a positive emotional response from users, which will help advance the site owner's goals of increasing community sign ups.
+- Interactive elements: buttons and icons are designed to elicit a positive emotional response from users, which will help advance the site owner's goals of increasing community sign ups.

 ### Features Left to Implement